 • to revel in the abundant alpine vegetation during the sunny months

 • while avoiding harsh winter conditions.
-The livestock thus finds refuge in the valleys of low to medium altitude, where the temperatures are milder.
+The livestock thus finds refuge in the low to medium altitude valleys, where temperatures are milder.

 photo face dwarf goat grazing grass